The ncurses library routines give the user a terminal-independent

 information in the environment will override information read by

 using curses checks for a local terminal definition before

 checking in the standard place.
-For example, if TERM is set to att4424, then the
+For example, if TERM is set to

-huge directories.)
+creation of huge directories.)
 However, if TERMINFO is set to

 and if that fails, it then checks

 and will be filled in by initscr with the size of the screen.

-The constants TRUE and FALSE have the values 1 and 0, respectively.
+The constants TRUE and FALSE have the values 1 and 0,

-used for certain low-level operations like clearing and
+which is used for certain low-level operations like clearing and

 redrawing a screen containing garbage.
 The curscr can be used in